MicrosoftDocs/entra-docs/docs/external-id/customers/includes/access-control/add-security-group.md

 To create a security group, follow these steps:

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Application Developer](~/identity/role-based-access-control/permissions-reference.md#application-developer).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Privileged Role Administrator](../../../../identity/role-based-access-control/permissions-reference.md#privileged-role-administrator).
 1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="~/external-id/customers/media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to your external tenant from the **Directories + subscriptions** menu.
 1. Browse to **Identity** > **Groups** > **All groups**.
 1. Select **New group**.